-- Energy Efficiency Projects: projects, typically undertaken by Energy Services Companies (ESCOs), which reduce a building's or facility's energy usage or cost through the design and installation of improvements to various building components, including heating, ventilation and air conditioning systems, or HVAC systems, lighting, energy controls, roofs, windows and/or building shells; - Clean Energy Projects: projects that deploy cleaner energy sources, such as solar, wind, geothermal and biomass as well as natural gas; and - Other Sustainable Infrastructure Projects: projects, such as water or communications infrastructure, that reduce energy consumption, positively impact the environment or make more efficient use of natural resources.
+- Energy Efficiency Projects: projects, typically undertaken by Energy Services Companies, or ESCOs, which reduce a building's or facility's energy usage or cost by improving or installing various building components, including heating, ventilation and air conditioning systems, or HVAC, systems, lighting, energy controls, roofs, windows, building shells, and/or combined heat and power systems; and - · Renewable Energy Projects: projects that deploy cleaner energy sources, such as solar and wind to generate power production.

+We may also provide financing for other sustainable infrastructure projects, such as water or communications infrastructure, that improve water or energy efficiency, increase energy system resiliency, positively impact the environment or more efficiently use natural resources.